Sustainable Development Goal 7

 Access to clean cooking

-Updated data this year show that the number of people without clean cooking facilities is declining gradually for the first time.
-Over 400 million people have gained access to clean cooking since 2011 in India and China as a result of liquefied petroleum gas (LPG) programmes and clean air policies.
-The challenge in sub-Saharan Africa remains acute, with a deteriorating picture.
-Only 17% of the population have clean cooking access.
-In total, 2.7 billion people worldwide still do not have access to clean cooking, and household air pollution, mostly from cooking smoke, is linked to 2.6 million premature deaths.
+Updated data this year show that the number of people without clean cooking facilities has been declining gradually.
+Over 450 million people have gained access to clean cooking since 2010 in India and China, as a result of liquefied petroleum gas (LPG) programmes and clean air policies.
+The challenge in sub-Saharan Africa remains acute, with a deteriorating picture: only 17% of the population have clean cooking access.
+In total, more than 2.6 billion people worldwide still do not have access, and household air pollution, mostly from cooking smoke, is linked to around 2.5 million premature deaths annually.

-Nearly 2.7 billion people lack access to clean cooking facilities, relying instead on biomass, coal or kerosene as their primary cooking fuel.
-In the past, progress has been very limited compared to progress in electricity access.
-However, this year the WEO reports a turning point, with updated data showing a gradual decline in the number of people worldwide without clean cooking access.
+Above 2.6 billion people lack access to clean cooking facilities, relying instead on solid biomass, kerosene or coal as their primary cooking fuel.
+In the past, progress has been very limited compared electricity access.
+However, latest data show a gradual decline worldwide in the number of people without clean cooking access.

 Developing Asia is home to around 65% of the global population without access, with 1.7 billion people lacking clean cooking facilities.
-Five-times more people lack clean cooking access than electricity in this region.
-However, the latest data shows promising signs, with 525 million people gaining access since 2011, compared with only 250 million between 2000 and 2011.
-In India and China, access rates have reached 47% and 70% respectively.
+Seven-times more people lack clean cooking access than electricity in this region.
+However, the latest data shows promising signs, with over 600 million people gaining access since 2010.
+In India and China, access rates have reached 49% and 71% respectively in 2018.

 Outlook for clean cooking